-In the Margaret River wine region, a popular style of wine that features botrytis is known as cane cut, named after the technique of cutting the fruiting canes and leaving them to hang while the sweetness and flavour of the berries concentrates.
+In the Margaret River wine region, a popular style of wine that features botrytis is known as cane cut, which is made by cutting the fruiting canes and leaving them to hang while the sweetness and flavour of the berries becomes concentrated.
 Cane cut wines can be made from many different varietals and is a labour of love for many winemakers.
 The resulting mini-sized bottles of joy are a delicious finale to special dinners or cheese platters and are likely to cellar very well.
 Securing a few of Margaret River’s ‘noble stickies’ is a great investment, either to drink now or save for a rainy day.

 At the time of writing, patrons on our Full Day Gourmet Wine & Dine Tour and our Half Day Gourmet Wine Tour can purchase a 2019 Cane Cut Viognier from Xanadu or a 2018 Cane Cut Semillon from Voyager Estate.
 Keep an eye out for a new release from Cape Grace as their 2019 Cane Cut Chenin Blanc is sold out.